Jim Rooney (music producer): Pioneering guitarist and singer of the Americana genre

 Rooney was a pioneer in the genre that would come to be labeled as Americana.
 Student at the prestigious private Roxbury Latin School in Boston, he discovered bluegrass music with the Confederate Mountaineers (The Lilly Brothers: Bea and Everett, Tex Logan and Don Stover.
-Inspired to take up music by the sounds of Hank Williams and Leadbelly he heard on the radio, he bought his first guitar in 1954, which he taught himself.
+Inspired to take up music by the sounds of Hank Williams and Leadbelly he heard on the radio, he bought his first guitar in 1954, which he taught himself to play.
 He began performing at the Hillbilly Ranch at just 16 years old.
 In 1956, he entered Amherst College as undergraduate in classics student.
 It was there that he met an up-and-coming banjo player named Bill Keith, who would revolutionize bluegrass banjo playing, and who would episodically be his partner for the rest of his life.
 After graduating from Amherst College in 1960, he went on to take a master's degree in classical literature at Harvard University.

 In 1962, the Bill Keith and Jim Rooney recorded an album with mandolinist Joe Val: Bluegrass Livin' on the Mountain for Prestige Folklore.
 In 1964, when Bill Keith was hired for a year by the “father of bluegrass” Bill Monroe, a Fulbright grant enabled Jim Rooney to spend a year in Greece.
 On his return, he put an end to his studies and accepted the position of manager of Club 47, a famous café in Harvard Square, Cambridge, where he and Bill Keith had performed in 1962.
 Jim Rooney then used his experience at Club 47 to land a series of jobs managing festivals, such as New Orleans Folklife in Washington and especially the Newport Folk Festival, where he served as director and talent coordinator.
 In this context, he occasionally played and sang with Bill Keith, as in Newport in 1965.